 George G. Hruby is associate research professor of literacy education at the University of Kentucky's College of Education and executive director of the Collaborative Center for Literacy Development, a consortium of the literacy faculty at Kentucky's eight state universities, providing statewide professional development for improved literacy instruction in early childhood through adulthood.
 His analyses of reading comprehension, educational neuroscience, and critical naturalism have been published in venues such as Reading Research Quarterly, British Journal of Educational Psychology, Review of Research on Education, Journal of Adolescent & Adult Literacy, Kappan, and elsewhere, as well as in edited volumes such as Handbook of Research on the Teaching of the English Language Arts, Handbook of Research on Reading Comprehension, Theoretical Models and Processes of Reading/Literacy, and others.
 He is an executive editor for Cognition & Instruction and serves on several editorial review boards.
-George G. Hruby curated resources for readers ages 12+ with the following team:

-Leslie David Burns (DrLeslieDBurns) is an associate professor of literacy and the program chair of English Education at the University of Kentucky in Lexington.
+Leslie David Burns (a DrLeslieDBurns) is an associate professor of literacy and the program chair of English Education at the University of Kentucky in Lexington.
 Burns's scholarship focuses on adolescent literacy, learner engagement, teaching for equity and social justice, and education policy.
 He has published widely in journals including Harvard Educational Review, Teachers College Record, Journal of Adolescent & Adult Literacy, Research in the Teaching of English, Language Arts, English Journal, and more.
-He is a Fry Award- winning coauthor of the book Empowering Struggling Readers, and coeditor of the Social Justice Across Contexts in Education book series for Peter Lang International.
+He is a Fry Award-winning coauthor of the book Empowering Struggling Readers, and coeditor of the Social Justice Across Contexts in Education book series for Peter Lang International.